 AISC is reaching out to Authorities Having Jurisdictions (AHJ) to help inform them of our certification programs and provide guidance to its value.
 We are also providing codes, articles, additional resources to assist in further understanding – along with information as to why fabricators and erectors become certified and what steps they have to complete in order to accomplish this.
 If you have further questions, please contact us directly at either 312.670.7520 or email@example.com.

-Below is the general process for applying to AISC Certification.
-The process takes roughly six to seven months conservatively.
+Below is the general process for applying for AISC Certification.
+The process takes roughly seven to eight months conservatively.
 If you have specific questions, please contact AISC Certification at firstname.lastname@example.org or 312.670.7520.

-- AISC will review the form and send an email requesting an extended application, prerequisite documents, and fee.
+- AISC will review the form and send an email requesting an extended application, Application Documentation Submittals (see Application Document Submittals drop-down toward the bottom of this page), and fee.

-- The applicant will submit completed extended application, prerequisite documents (including quality manual), and fee.
+- The applicant will submit a completed extended application, Application Documentation Submittals (including quality manual), and a fee.

 - AISC will perform an Eligibility Review for all programs and endorsements the applicant has applied.

-AISC and its audit agency (Quality Managemeny Company) each hold a specific certification noted below:
+AISC and its audit agency (Quality Management Company) each hold a specific certification noted below:

-- AISC holds the ANSI acceditation.
+- AISC holds the ANSI accreditation.
 More information can be found at www.ansi.org.